ThibFieve/UE4-ProofOfConcept/README.md

 Building Escape is a proof of concept/ Demo game made in the UE4.
 The assets are from the UE4 Market Place.
-You can run the game by launching the executable from my Google Drive:https://drive.google.com/drive/folders/1lDEXv-LgYk_nElvTLPgUgmeytXX15CpQ?usp=sharing
+You can run the game by launching the executable folder from my Google Drive:https://drive.google.com/drive/folders/1lDEXv-LgYk_nElvTLPgUgmeytXX15CpQ?usp=sharing
 This is more of a Tech Demo than a fully fledge game , as you can escape the room simply by going on the Statue alter , or by moving the statue from one to another.

 The goal of this game is to escape the room , by grabbing and moving objects.
 Press right click to grab objects.